Integrity Report 2020

-Complaints regarding a breach of standard requirements by GLOBALG.A.P. system users – including those related to maximum residue limits (MRL) – can be made via a complaint form on the GLOBALG.A.P. website.
-Some complaints are also received directly from stakeholders or the media.
-Once received, the Complaints Management Officer records, analyses, and investigates these complaints.
+Complaints received by GLOBALG.A.P. are recorded, analyzed, and investigated by a dedicated complaints management officer.
+Reports regarding a breach of standard requirements by GLOBALG.A.P. system users – including those related to Maximum Residue Limits (MRL) – can be raised via a complaint form on the GLOBALG.A.P. website.
+Complaints may also be received directly from stakeholders or the media.

-If potential non-compliance of the standard requirements by a certified producer, producer group, or company is detected, GLOBALG.A.P. requires the corresponding certification body and certificate holder to refute the claim by verifying and providing evidence of compliance with the GLOBALG.A.P.
-Standard.
-Certification bodies investigate the complaints through document review and, if needed, unannounced assessments.
-CBs must then report all findings and actions taken by a defined deadline.
+If potential non-compliance of the standard requirements by a certified producer, producer group, or company is detected, GLOBALG.A.P. requires the corresponding certification body (CB) and certificate holder to refute the claim.
+This can be achieved by verifying and providing evidence of compliance with the GLOBALG.A.P. standard.
+CBs investigate the complaints through document reviews and, if needed, unannounced assessments.
+They must then report all findings and action taken to GLOBALG.A.P. by a defined deadline.

-If deemed necessary, the Certification Integrity Team will perform targeted Integrity Assessments for onsite investigation and follow up.
-Complaints information is therefore shared with the Certification Integrity Team to facilitate the selection and scheduling of Integrity Assessments.
+In some cases, the Certification Integrity team will perform targeted Integrity Assessments for onsite investigation and follow up.
+Complaints information is therefore shared with the Certification Integrity team to facilitate the selection and scheduling of Integrity Assessments.

-GLOBALG.A.P. has a dedicated team of experts to investigate complaints relating to minimum residue limits (MRL).
+GLOBALG.A.P. has a dedicated team of experts to investigate complaints relating to Maximum Residue Limits (MRL).
 The MRL complaint process is as follows:

-- Complaint information is checked (producer status, analysis report, traceability info, etc.), registered in the complaint management system and sent to the relevant CB.
+- The complaint information is checked (producer status, analysis report, traceability information, etc.), recorded in the complaint management system, and then sent to the relevant CB.

-- The CB investigates the complaint and sends the conclusions to the GLOBALG.A.P. technical team:
+- The CB investigates the complaint and sends their conclusions to the GLOBALG.A.P. technical team:

-- Phase one: The CB performs a documentary check and sends GLOBALG.A.P. information on the last assessment carried out on the producer.
+- Phase one: The CB performs a document check and sends GLOBALG.A.P. information on the last producer assessment.

-- Phase two: In most cases an unannounced audit is carried out at the producer premises.
-The situation is investigated on site.
+- Phase two: In most cases, an unannounced audit is carried out at the producer premises and the situation is investigated on site.

 - Additional GLOBALG.A.P. investigation: